telerik/winforms-docs/pageview/how-to/add-contextMenu-to-radpageviewpage-tabs.md

 ---
 title: Add ContextMenu to RadPageViewPage tabs
-page_title: Add ContextMenu to RadPageViewPage tabs | UI for WinForms Documentation
+page_title: Add ContextMenu to RadPageViewPage tabs | RadPageView
-description: Add ContextMenu to RadPageViewPage tabs
+description: RadPageView is yet another great addition to the Telerik UI for WinForms suite.
+As the name implies, this control layouts pages of subcontrols in different views.
 slug: winforms/pageview/how-to/add-contextmenu-to-radpageviewpage-tabs
 tags: add,contextmenu,to,radpageviewpage,tabs
 published: True